RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

     }
 }

-User can write/read the new database to/from a JSON file:
+You can write/read the new database to/from a JSON file:

 >>> my_db.to_json('my_vo_database.json', clobber=True)
 >>> my_db = VOSDatabase.from_json('my_vo_database.json')

-User can also load a database from a VO registry.
+You can also load a database from a VO registry.
 The process is described in :ref:`vo-sec-validator-build-db`, except that here, validation is not done, so ``validate_xxx`` keys are not added.
 This might generate a lot of warnings, especially if the registry has duplicate entries of similar services, so